laidbackcoder/Jellyfin-DvrEpisodeRenamer/README.md

 # Jellyfin-DvrEpisodeRenamer

-This application can be used to automatically rename a [Jellyfin](https://github.com/jellyfin/jellyfin "JellyFin on GitHub") recorded TV file using the metadata stored in a .nfo file which is saved alongside the video file by Jellyfin's DVR functionality.
+This application can be used to automatically rename a [Jellyfin](https://github.com/jellyfin/jellyfin "JellyFin on GitHub") recorded TV file[^1] using the metadata stored in a .nfo file which is saved alongside the video file by Jellyfin's DVR functionality.

 >NOTE: The format will be `'[Show Name] - S[Season No]E[Episode No].[extension]'` e.g. 'The Big Bang Theory - S01E10.mp4'.